astropy/saba/docs/examples_mcmc.rst

 Defining Priors
 ---------------

-Now before we get the draws from the sampler we can define prior distributions by simply defining the function and using the `~astrosherpa_bridge.SherpaMCMC.set_prior` method we can assign it to a parameter.
+Now before we get the draws from the sampler we can define prior distributions by simply defining the function and using the `~saba.SherpaMCMC.set_prior` method we can assign it to a parameter.

 .. code-block:: ipython